hargoniX/bachelor/thesis/thesis.typ

   caption: [Resource Consumption of different SAT solvers], ) <satres>
 That being said we did observe that the vast majority of memory in the large queue attempts were consumed by @CBMC itself, not the SAT solvers.
-This led us to trying out SMT instead of solvers, since translating the problem into SMT logic instead of SAT does not require @CBMC to do so much work.
+This led us to try out SMT instead of solvers, since translating the problem into SMT logic instead of SAT does not require @CBMC to do so much work.
-Like with the SAT solvers we attempted a portfolio of SMT solvers:
+Like with the SAT solvers, we attempted a portfolio of SMT solvers:
 - Z3 @z3
 - CVC4 @cvc4
 - CVC5 @cvc5